oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 errors: No known data errors
 ```

-Let's touch a file on `/Volumes/tank/oliver` and than take a snapshot of the filesystem
+Let's touch a file on `/Volumes/tank/oliver` and then take a snapshot of the file system

 ```bash
 touch /Volumes/tank/oliver/Init